arkdavy/LAMMPS/README.md

 ![lj-shared-cpu-kokkos](./performance/pictures/lj-shared_cpu-kokkos.png)

 ### Kokkos (OpenMP backend)
-Using threading in `Kokkos` makes the code slower with respect to MPI-only execution in contrast to native `OMP` package of LAMMPS, though still faster than pure MPI when `cores=~100`.
+Using threading in `Kokkos` makes the code slower with respect to MPI-only execution at lower core values in contrast to native `OMP` package of LAMMPS, though still faster than pure MPI when `cores=~100`.
 Also the claim that `OpenMP` backed with `OMP_NUM_THREADS=1` should be slower than the `Serial` above is not definitely visible.

 ![lj-shared-cpu-kokkos-omp](./performance/pictures/lj-shared_cpu-kokkos-omp.png)